PublicDataWorks/txt-outlier-backend/README.md

 #### Initiating a Personalized Campaign

-1. Insert records into the `personalized_campaign_messages` table with a common `campaign_name`.
+1. Insert records into the `campaign_personalized_recipients` table.
-2. The `trigger_process_personalized_campaign_messages` trigger activates automatically.
+2. The `trigger_process_campaign_personalized_recipient` trigger activates automatically.
-3. The trigger creates a new campaign record in the `campaigns` table if one doesn't exist for this campaign name.
+3. The trigger creates a new campaign record in the `campaigns` table.
 4. The trigger then queues all personalized messages directly to `broadcast_first_messages`.
 5. Each recipient receives their custom message instead of a standard campaign message.